Skip to main content

 " What is happening here?
 Ajabde?"
 Jaivanta asked for an explanation.
 Ajabde told her everything as Dheerbai stood there.

-Yes, she had lost her temper in this game of cold war.
+Yes, she had lost her temper in this game of the Cold War.
 She was not used to such complex relationships.

 Hansa Bai was crying continuously.
-She knew this news will reach Rana Udai Singh and the consequences will fall on Raoji.
-More, she was worried for her daughter and Kunwar Pratap's future.
+She knew this news would reach Rana Udai Singh, and the consequences would fall on Raoji.
+Moreover, she was worried about her daughter and Kunwar Pratap's future.
 Jaivanta Bai asked Sajja Bai, " Where is Ajabde?
 I have to make this right."

 Ratan found a letter addressed to her.

 " Dearest Ratan, I just want to get out of this complicated life.
-I always loved things simple, I can't pretend things are perfect when they are not.
+I always loved things simple.
+I can't pretend things are perfect when they are not.
 I am going to Guruji's Ashram for a few days until Kunwar Pratap goes back to Chittor.
 I see no hope, Ratan.
 Don't tell them where I am.
-Am just hurt, because I know I hurt Maa sa and Ranima.
-They had so many expectations from me.
+I'm just hurt because I know I hurt Maa sa and Ranima.
+They had so many expectations of me.
 I let them down.
 I let Kunwarsa down.
 Your Jija."

 Pratap was shocked to come back to a dark and silent Mahal.
 Ratan greeted them.